yantonov/alias/README.md

 2. Write config (config.toml) and put it near the executable (sample config will be created if it does not exist)
 3. Use custom aliases just like if they are supported out of the box.
-So you don't need to pollute global namespace with shell aliases (.zsh/.bashrc/.profile etc).

 ### About list of aliases
 List of aliases can be shown by using --aliases parameter.